Simulmedia/pyembedpg/README.md

 ### Why

+- Running tests in parallel on different instances of Postgres
+- Testing on different versions can be useful (e.g., prod has another version of Postgres installed)
+- Easier to install a particular version than manually
 - Dropping databases and users all the time is painful (and cleanup might not be done properly everytime)
-- Easier to install a particular version than manually
-- Testing on different versions can be useful (e.g., prod has another version of Postgres installed)

 ### Features